 collection reclaims at least the

-the heap is not expanded after garbage collection completes.
+the global stack is not expanded after garbage collection completes.

-Otherwise, the heap is expanded after garbage collection.
+Otherwise, the global stack is expanded after garbage collection.
 This

-expansion provides space for the future heap usage that will
+expansion provides space for the future global stack usage that will

 presumably occur.
 In addition, no garbage collection occurs if the